 In order to contribute to the decarbonization of the transport sector, the most efficient technology should be selected for each mobility type and application.
 In particular, the use of synthetically produced fuels makes sense for ships or airplanes, as these do not have a sufficiently efficient substitution option yet.

 Based on current knowledge, it is not expected that the propulsion systems of planes and ships can be completely converted to electric solutions.
-Therefore, renewable fuels are particularly suitable for planes and ships on the way to climate-friendly mobility.
+Therefore, renewable fuels are particularly suitable for large planes and ships on the way to climate-friendly mobility.
 In road traffic, synthetic fuels can help to defossilize existing vehicles with internal combustion engines.

 Worldwide, the short-term development of sufficient production capacities for electricity-based synthetic fuels represents a major challenge.
 This opens up new economic potential for Baden-Württemberg, especially for process and environmental engineering.
-The experience from various existing lighthouse projects in the context of the Stratetic Dialogue for the Automotive Sector in Baden-Württemberg is already useful.
+The experience from various existing flagship projects in the context of the Stratetic Dialogue for the Automotive Sector in Baden-Württemberg is already useful.